charliebailey24/project-deep-understanding/updates.md

 #### Reflection on the process you used last week, how can you make the process work better?

 For the last three weeks, I've basically been doing all of my work during a single 4-hour period on Thursday night.
 While this has been working in terms of staying on track, I'm finding the time block to be a bit constrained—there's just more that I want to work on.
 This week, I'm going to try breaking up the work into two 2-3 hour blocks to see if that allows me to be more productive and revisit specific points that I want to follow up on.

+### Week 6-7:
+#### What did you do last week?

+It's been a rough two weeks.
+A bunch of things ended up coalescing on my schedule at once, so I ended up not being able to make any progress in week 6, which was a bummer.
+But I was able to carve out some time this past week and am finally into the build phase, which feels good.
+At this stage, I'm basically just following along with the BaLLM book in a more tutorial-like style.
+I set up a preprocessing pipeline that takes in a single text, converts it to individual tokens using regex, creates a unique vocabulary, and then assigns each token a unique token ID.

+#### What do you plan to do this week?

+Next week, I plan to finish the text preprocessing phase by creating token embeddings and encoding word position.
+If that goes quickly, I will move into coding the attention mechanism.

+As luck would have it, we are just now getting into the transformer portion on the NLP course and I am extremely grateful to have that content to lean on for this project.
+I tend to get overwhelmed by complexity, so having Professor Guinn's lectures to reference in this project has been immensely helpful.

+#### Are there any impediments in your way?

+Right now, my biggest conceptual hurdle is trying to understand which parts of the BaLLM book simply introduce a concept and which parts I actually need to build and integrate into this project.
+As I was working through this chapter this past week, there was a point where the author said, "We will be using a more robust preprocessor in our implementation," nothing else was introduced, and the next chapter goes right into coding the attention mechanism.
+Parsing out exactly what needs to be built is definitely the most difficult challenge I am facing right now.

+#### Reflection on the process you used last week, how can you make the process work better?

+At this point, I'm just trying to keep my head above water.
+It looks like things should lighten up a bit next week, so hopefully, I won't be too pressed to get my full 4 hours in.